đź“… Updated: January 28, 2026 (Originally published: June 24, 2018)

 Server: nginx

-You can easily achieve this by using third-party modules.
+You can achieve this using third-party modules from the GetPageSpeed repository.

 sudo yum -y install https://extras.getpagespeed.com/release-latest.rpm